UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 The dissertation proposal is open to the public.
 The proposal will outline the motivation for the research, give a summary of the related past work in the area and present the scope of the proposed dissertation research.
 The presentation should be approximately 30 minutes.
 The proposal should clearly articulate the proposed contribution of the student to the knowledge base and how it differs from the past work.
 The examinee will be expected to answer questions from the audience to demonstrate his/her understanding of the proposed research, as well as his/her proficiency in the general research field related to the dissertation proposal.

 Doctoral Core Requirement

 Students must satisfy the following doctoral core requirement:

 Management Courses for the Doctor of Engineering Degree

 D.Eng. students are required to take 9 credits of graduate management courses from the following list:

 Students must take the doctoral qualifying examination at the end of their first year of study.
 This examination tests basic competency at the undergraduate level.
 The student is permitted two attempts at passing the qualifying examination.
 Students who fail the qualifying examination the first time must retake the exam at its next scheduled offering.
 Students failing the doctoral exam twice will automatically be dismissed from the doctoral program.
 Those who do not take the examination at the prescribed time may lose all their financial support, if any, and may be dismissed from the doctoral program.

 Candidacy Examination and Dissertation Proposal

-Upon passing this examination, and completing all course requirements, the student becomes a candidate for the D.Eng. degree and may register for additional research credit with the advisor’s approval.
+Upon passing this examination, and completing all course requirements, the student becomes a candidate for the doctoral degree and may register for additional research credit with the advisor’s approval.